tsstace/Bootstrap-Portfolio/README.md

 # :notebook: Stacey Starken - [Portfolio](https://tsstace.github.io/Portfolio/) :octocat:

-Welcome, here is a collection of coursework completed through the University of MN coding bootcamp program.
+Welcome, here is a collection of coursework completed through the University of MN Coding Bootcamp program.

 Projects include such apps as:
 * a JavaScript trivia game with timers